Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Pyrotechnic Viewing from the Granville Street Bridge

-Similar to the Burrard Street Bridge, the view of the pyrotechnic displays from the west side of the Granville Street Bridge are exceptional.
+Similar to the Burrard Street Bridge, the view of the pyrotechnic displays from the west side of the Granville Street Bridge was good.

 Location: (Just south of the 1400 block of Granville Street above Granville Island and overlooking False Creek).